Hege Hansen

-Hege Hansen (born 24 October 1990) is a Norwegian footballer who plays for Klepp IL in the Norwegian First Division.
+Hege Hansen (born 24 October 1990) is a Norwegian former footballer who played as a forward.

 Career

 Hansen played from 2006 to 2010 for the Toppserien club Klepp IL.
 In August 2010, she switched to Arna-Bjørnar and her first match for new club, was against her old club.
 After five seasons, she returned to Klepp IL for 2015 season.

 International career

 Hansen was in several Norwegian junior teams.
 In autumn 2007, she was part of the U-19 team that qualified and reached the final in the 2008 UEFA Women's Under-19 Championship in France.
 They were runners-up, after losing to Italy, for the minimum score, 1:0.
 She also participated in the team that played the 2009 UEFA Women's Under-19 Championship.
 Norway qualified for the final tournament, but was unable to surpass the group stage and only scored once.
 In February 2009, she played two matches for the U-23 team in La Manga, Spain.
 Three years later, on 17 January 2012 – also in La Manga – she played her first game for the senior team.
 On 14 May 2015, she was nominated for the final squad for the 2015 FIFA Women's World Cup.